How Much Money Does Disney World Make A Day?

 How much money does the Disney Company as a whole make?

 As you may know, Disney is a massive media company that is much more than just its parks.
 With recent acquisitions of 20th Century Fox, Marvel, Star Wars, and others, the company owns a massive chunk of entertainment media around the globe.
-ESPN, ABC, Disney+, National Geographic, Disney Channel and more add on to the totals.
-The amount of money the Disney brand earns will only increase as their entertainment distribution increases.

 Marvel won't be coming to Disney World anytime soon like it is in Disneyland in California due to deals Marvel made previously.